Case Study

 With the launch of the Sitecore Marketplace, external teams began building extensions using different React frameworks.

-• Not suitable for external developers we didn't control
+• It was not suitable for external developers we did not control

 • Heavily customised code